Influentials 101: Rewarding Your Creators

 When in doubt, apply the following formula to calculate a reasonable fee per post or story:

-Amount of followers x €0.01
+The number of followers x €0.01

 Content creators with a reach below 10.000 will often accept a barter deal as their reward.
 If you want to work with content creators with a reach above 10.000, you may need to offer them an additional financial fee to actualise the collaboration.